alan77f1/socialmedia/README.md

 [Instagram](https://instagram-clone-mernstack.herokuapp.com)(demo)

-!!!NOTE!!!

-I do not keep up with active registering on the website, this is merely a proof of concept.
-Any weird pictures are filtered, BUT textbox entries are not currently filtered!

 # Instagram Clone

 Application strives to achieve a basic developer's facebook meaning the following are used: comments, likes/dislikes, registration, profiles, and posts to discuss topics with like minded individuals.
 This is accomplished through using mongodb, react, nodejs, and express.